pondels/FileRandomizer/README.md

 - It takes a directory, preferrably that of your osu skin folder, and copies the directory into your working directory.
 It then takes 2 random files and pushes them into the copied directory.
 Vuala, randomized skin.
 Enjoy

+- The great thing about this however, is that you can choose how random you get.
+Sure, you can randomize everything possible, and quite possibly make your game non-working, or you can simply just randomize audio files, giving a funny atmosphere to a game you play.
+It's up to you on how chaotic you choose it to be.

 # NOTE

 Remember to check any other file types that don't transfer based on the "include" variable.
 It's possible you might be missing some metadata, and ruining the experience! :(